KristanLaimon/WhatsBotCord.js/README.md

 Create a branch for your changes: git checkout -b feature/your-feature.
 Commit changes with clear messages.
 Push to your fork and submit a pull request to the main repository.

+# Acknowledgment

+Thanks to the awesome library [Baileys.js](https://github.com/WhiskeySockets/Baileys) to make possible to use whatsapp web for automation purposes.
+Huge congrats for them, without it, this proyect wouldn't even be possible.

 # License